mescutia95/Assignment-2-Django-Hello-World/README.md

 ## In this assignment your website needs to do the following:

 * Display "CINS465 Hello World"
-  * This should be done via a template variable
 * Be submitted to GitHub correctly
   * Containerized is optional
   * Must be submitted to the correct branch